Pauline Trigère

 She worked as a fashion buyer for Macy's, and then as a stylist in Lord and Taylor's Paris offices.

-In 1928, she got a job with Paul Poiret’s sister Nicole Groult, where was permitted to develop her own designs.
+In 1928, she got a job with Paul Poiret’s sister Nicole Groult, where she was permitted to develop her own designs.

 She soon returned to New York and opened up a shop called Hawes-Harden with a friend.
 It gradually attracted a clientele that appreciated "original without being eccentric" designs.
 In 1930, Harden sold her share to Hawes.